 - For Mr. Bakish, a termination with "Good Reason" generally would have been triggered by one of the following: his removal as President and Chief Executive Officer of Paramount; his removal from or failure to be re-elected to the Board; his no longer serving as the highest ranking executive of Paramount; the assignment to him of duties or responsibilities substantially inconsistent with his position(s) or duties; any change in reporting such that he does not report solely and directly to the Board; the material reduction in his position, title, offices, authorities, duties or responsibilities; the reduction of his salary, target bonus or target long-term incentive compensation amount; the material breach by Paramount of any material obligation under his employment agreement or any material compensation agreement; the relocation of his position outside the greater New York City metropolitan area; Paramount no longer being a public company or failure to extend the term of his employment.
 The full definition of "Good Reason" is set forth in the employment agreement with Mr. Bakish. - For Mr. Chopra and Mses.
-D'Alimonte, Lea and Phillips, a termination with "Good Reason" generally would have been triggered by one of the following: assignment of duties inconsistent with his or her current position or duties; diminution or withdrawal of his or her duties (including, for Mr. Chopra as the Chief Financial Officer of a publicly-traded company); material breach of material obligations under the executive's employment agreement, and, in the cases of Mr. Chopra and Ms. D'Alimonte, a material reduction of compensation.
-For Ms. Lea, "Good Reason" also includes the relocation of her position outside the greater Washington D.C. metropolitan area.
+D'Alimonte, Lea and Phillips, a termination with "Good Reason" generally would have been triggered by one of the following: assignment of duties inconsistent with his or her current position or duties; material diminution, or withdrawal of material portions, of his or her duties (including, for Mr. Chopra as the Chief Financial Officer of a publicly-traded company); material breach of material obligations under the executive's employment agreement, and, in the cases of Mr. Chopra and Mses.
+D'Alimonte and Lea, a material reduction of compensation.
 The full definition of "Good Reason" is set forth in the applicable executive's employment agreement.